Is My Shrimp Molting or Is It Dead?

 Location and Behavior: Lastly, the shrimp’s behavior and location in the tank can also provide clues.
 A molting shrimp will typically find a safe place to hide and may seem less active.
 After molting, the shrimp may reappear, appearing a bit brighter in color due to the new exoskeleton.

 In contrast, a dead shrimp is typically immobile and may be found lying on the tank substrate without any signs of movement over an extended period.
-Dead shrimp often also float to the surfaceOpens in a new tab. of the tank, while molted shells usually remain on the bottom.
+Dead shrimp often also float to the surface of the tank, while molted shells usually remain on the bottom.

 By keeping an eye out for these key visual differences, you can accurately determine whether your shrimp is merely molting or if it has unfortunately passed away.
 Remember, molting is a natural and healthy process for shrimp, and understanding this can help alleviate any concerns you might have when you see a shrimp-like shell in your tank.